 Once at his home, the mild-mannered nobody flipped a switch and turned sadistic.
-He’d tie up his victims and rape them and in most cases, kill them.
+He would tie up his victims and rape them and in most cases, kill them.
 Dominique told police during his arrest that if the men refused to be tied up, he would let them go unharmed.

 By this claim, some 23 men then, would have consented to being tied up in a stranger’s home.
 Regardless, his decision to let one man go would spell the end to his terror streak at last.

 Almost 10 years after his fateful first murder, one of the men RonaldDominique allowed to go free, an ex-con living in a homeless shelter, mentioned his close call to his parole officer.

 He told the officer how he’d been tied up by an older man who had appeared ill, and something clicked with the officer.
 Within a short period of time, police had arrested Ronald Dominique.